Omer Faruk Tekbilek

-Omer Faruk Tekbilek (Ömer Faruk Tekbilek, born 1951) is a Turkish musician and composer, who plays a wide range of wind, string, percussion and electronic instruments.
-He has developed a style that builds on traditional Sufi music, but includes inspiration from ambient electronic musicians, most notably Brian Keane.
+Omer Faruk Tekbilek (Ömer Faruk Tekbilek, born 1951) is a Turkish musician and composer who plays a wide range of wind, string, percussion, and electronic instruments.
+He has developed a style that builds on traditional Sufi music while incorporating inspiration from ambient electronic musicians, most notably Brian Keane.
 He is best known for his performances with the flute-like ney, but also plays the piccolo-like kaval, and the double-reed zurna.
 Among stringed instruments, he plays the oud and the bağlama.